Skip to main content

 Control buttons has been changed to "navigation" mode.

-• Which of the following is not a major job of the digestive system? a) Ingestion b) Propulsion c) Respiration d) Absorption
+• What is not a major job of the digestive system?

-• Which of the following digestive systems is also known as polygastric? a) Monogastric b) Ruminant c) Avian d) Pseudoruminant
+• Which digestive system is also known as polygastric?

 • Which division inhibits digestion? a) Sympathetic b) Parasympathetic c) Central d) Peripheral